abihlo/pinnacle/README.md

 # pinnacle

-An easy to use library for physics-informed neural networks
+An easy to use (experimental) library for physics-informed neural networks